walkenho/walkenho.github.io/_pages/about.md

 authorprofile: true
 ---

+"Ever tried, ever failed, no matter.
+Try again, fail again, fail better."
+(Samuel Beckett)

 Hi and welcome to my personal website.
-I am a theoretical and computational physicist turned data scientist and here I write about anything data-related.
-Sometimes, it might be things that just interest me, sometimes it might be things that I found useful.
-Sometimes I might write down things mostly to explain them to myself, sometimes I might write things downs for others.
-Things might vary between anything from writing down an instruction to use a particular piece of code to pieces of analysis or project-write ups.
+I am a theoretical and computational physicist turned data scientist and here I write about my experiences in failing and failing better (and more importantly about what I learn on the way).

+Sometimes, I write about things that just interest me, sometimes I write about things that I found useful.
+Sometimes I might write down things mostly to get my head around them myself, sometimes I might write things downs for others.
+Topics might cover anything from code snippets to pieces of analysis or project-write ups.

-If you are interested in further info, you can also take a look at my [github](https://github.com/walkenho) or at my [LinkedIn](https://www.linkedin.com/in/jessica-walkenhorst-809509a3/) profiles.
+If you are interested in more information about my professional life, you can also take a look at my [github](https://github.com/walkenho) and [LinkedIn](https://www.linkedin.com/in/jessica-walkenhorst-809509a3/) profiles.

-Whatever it might be that made you come here, I hope that you will find something of use for you, too.